top of page

 Phonological Processing System

-Located primarily in temporal regions of the brain, this system analyzes the sound structure of spoken language.
+Located primarily in the temporal regions of the brain, this system analyzes the sound structure of spoken language.

 Language Comprehension System